Skip to main content

 Thomas Stringfield was born in Kentucky to John and Sarah (Boydstun) Stringfield on February 12, 1797.
 He married Sarah King Williams (1812-1842) in 1826, and the couple had eight children: John Soule, Sarah Frances, Melinda Williams, Mary, William Williams, James King, Fannie Erwin, and Alford McFadden.
 After Sarah Stringfield's death, Thomas Stringfield married Mary Hill (Burns) Cockrill (1795-1867).

-Stringfield participated in the formation of the Holston Conference of the Methodist Episcopal Church in 1824 and devoted his life to spreading the faith in East Tennessee and North Carolina.
+Stringfield participated in the formation of the Holston Conference of the Methodist Episcopal Church in 1824 and devoted his life to spreading his faith in East Tennessee and North Carolina.
 As part of this work, he published several newspapers, including the The Western Armenian and Christian Instructor and The Holston Messenger.
-He was also very active in education, and donated the land for and served as the first principal of Strawberry Plains College, which opened in 1848.
+He was also active in education, and donated the land for and served as the first principal of Strawberry Plains College, which opened in 1848.
 Thomas Stringfield died on June 12, 1858 and is buried in his family's graveyard on the Hamilton Fort overlooking the Holston River.

 Arrangement